What is Options for Knowledge?

 How do I apply to Options for Knowledge schools and programs?

 You may submit an online application or a paper application.
 You are encouraged to submit your application using the online application process, which is provides for faster processing and improved communication.
 To apply online, visit www.apply.cps.edu and request a Personal Identification Number (PIN) to begin the process.
-To apply with a paper application, visit www.cpsoae.org and download the application of your choice under “Apply” and "Application Materials."
+To apply with a paper application, visit www.cpsoae.org and download the application of your choice under "Apply" and "Application Materials."
+The application process starts October 1st each year and ends in mid-December for the following school year.

 Does my child have to take a test to get into an Options for Knowledge school?